The AutoImmune Nutrition Plan:

 Positive Response: Heart rate increases by more than 4 bpm and you have identified a source of food sensitivity or intolerance.

 You can find more information on biofeedback sensitivity training here.
 You may decide to receive more objective testing in order to determine more definitive conclusions.
-Allergy tests are available as well as blood tests which detect the amount of antibodies and different types of proteins representative of a malfunctioning autoimmune response.
+Allergy tests are available as well as blood tests which detect the number of antibodies and different types of proteins representative of a malfunctioning autoimmune response.

 Autoimmune Diet Plan